DragonOfShuu/ducklingscript-docs/docs/command-reference/altstring.md

 ---
 title: ALTSTRING [FC]
-sidebar_position: 3
+sidebar_position: 4
 ---

 # ALTSTRING [[Flipper Command]](https://developer.flipper.net/flipperzero/doxygen/badusb_file_format.html#autotoc_md70)

-On Windows and some Linux systems, you can print characters by holding `ALT` key and entering its code on Numpad.
-This command emulates that behavior for each character in the string.
+On Windows and some Linux systems, you can print characters by holding `ALT` key and entering its code on Numpad. `ALTSTRING` emulates that behavior for each character in the given string.

 **Syntax:** `ALTSTRING <string>`